Rajawali/Rajawali/README.md

 ### News

+**8/29/2016**
+An initial effort for adding unit testing to Rajawali has been made.
+This initial focus has been on the core math classes and will ideally expand as bug fixes progress.
+Pull requests for unit tests are welcome and any "bug fix" PRs which include unit tests  or issues which include unit tests to demonstrate a failure will be given the highest priority.

 **2/23/2016**
 Following the `1.0.325` release, I have also created a `1.1.x` release.
 This release is functionally identical though it represents an API change to deal with the class names being smurf like.
 Additionally, some class locations were altered.
 For users of the `master` branch prior to release, support will continue, though all bugfixes will occur in `1.1.x` releases unless we receive PRs for hotfixes.